-Historic New England and the Trustees of the Fogg-Rollins Charitable Trust recently finalized a preservation easement on the Fogg-Rollins House in Exeter, New Hampshire, the eighty-first property to enter Historic New England's Stewardship Program.
+Historic New England and the Trustees of the Fogg-Rollins Charitable Trust recently finalized a preservation easement on the Fogg-Rollins House in Exeter, New Hampshire, the eighty-first property to enter Historic New England's Preservation Easement Program.
 Constructed c.
 1790 by descendants of Seth Fogg, the Fogg-Rollins House was updated in the Greek Revival style in 1853-54.
 The property consists of nine acres of land with a mid-nineteenth-century barn and wheelwright shop, and a family cemetery primarily dating to the nineteenth century.
 It was owned by the late Beatrice Rollins, who inherited the property in 1956 but never used the home as her primary residence.

 Upon Beatrice Rollins' death in 1995, the Fogg Rollins Charitable Trust was established to care for and restore the property as a house museum.
 The creation of a house museum proved to be unfeasible, leading the trustees to explore other options for preserving the property.
 They ultimately obtained permission from the probate court to sell the Fogg-Rollins House with a preservation easement held by Historic New England.
 This easement protects the significant architectural and landscape features of the property while providing a realistic alternative to Miss Rollins’s original goal of creating a house museum.
 The property will be listed for sale in the near future.

 Historic New England protects Breuer-Robeck House in New Canaan, Conn.